rembrandtreyes/annona/README.md

 ### If you have postgres installed and want to run it locally:

-#### Go into the .env file and edit postgres settings do your own environment
+#### Go into the .env file and edit postgres settings to your own environment

 ##### -ie: change `PGUSER: ''` to your postgres user role & password if you've set one